uqpay/host-ui-sdk-ios/README.md

 # UQPAY IOS Host-UI Demo

-UQPAY Host-UI is a readymade UI that allows you to accept card in your app.
+UQPAY Host-UI is a ready made UI that allows you to accept card in your app.

 **Info**
 ---